heroui-inc/heroui-mcp/README.md

 - "Give me an example of using the Card component"
 - "List all components in HeroUI Native"
 - "Check if I'm using the latest version of HeroUI"
+- "Get the source code for the Button component"
+- "Show me the CSS styles for Card"
+- "What are the theme variables for dark mode?"
+- "Explain HeroUI's color customization guide"

 ## Available Tools